jasoncollins111/pokedex/README.md

 ## Future Changes

-If I had more time I would have like to complete some of the bonus elements such as seeing details about abilities, moves, species, etc. As well, I did not implement any error handling, testing, or pokemon evolution details for want of a speedy delivery.
+If I had more time I would have like to complete some of the bonus elements such as seeing details about abilities, species, etc. As well, I did not implement any error handling, testing, or pokemon evolution details for want of a speedy delivery.

 ## Concurrent environment considerations